Pale, Republika Srpska: Post-World War I

 The first of act of the newly installed puppet regime in the town of Pale was the demolition of the World War I Victim Memorial as well the demolition of the Eastern Orthodox Church.
 All Serb enterprises were nationalized and taken over by Nazi sympathizers.
-The former home to the cultural center was turned into the HQ of the local regiment of Ustashe, which would soon serve as prison and detention center.
+The former home to the cultural center was turned into the HQ of the local regiment of Ustaše, which would soon serve as prison and detention center.
 Mass deportations, executions of prominent Serbs were daily occurrences.
 During the summer of 1941 the first massacres occurred, the villages of Njemanici and Bjelogorica were completely destroyed and more than sixty people were murdered.

 Faced with this kind of mistreatment the local populace started an armed revolt.
 The initial skirmishes took place in the early morning hours of 1 August 1941.
 The occupation forces tried to brutally suppress this revolt and during the month of August more than 75 prominent town folk were arrested and deported to death camps.

-In mid-November 1943 in a retaliatory expedition the Ustashe killed more than 100 inhabitants of the village of Rakovac.
+In mid-November 1943 in a retaliatory expedition the Ustaše killed more than 100 inhabitants of the village of Rakovac.
 After 45 men out of that village reported to the Ustaše administration for the issuance of new identification documents they were all arrested and in pairs of two were chained to each other.
 They were transported and murdered.
 After they killed the men they went to Rakovac to kill the remaining women, children and the elderly.
-Once the surviving witnesses, Milan Starčević, residing today in Pale, testified: "After they say that a part of the village inhabitants was missing the Ustashe sent out search parties and came to the Alija Hill.
-There they were stopped by the Germans.
-The Germans did not allow them to go into the Santrac house where about 10 or so women and children had fled.
-There were even shots exchanged among the Ustashe and the Germans."

-The next day Milan Starčević's brother went with German troops back to bury the victims of the Ustashe massacre.
-During World War II in the municipality of Pale more than 1200 civilians were murdered, while another 350 resistance fighters were killed in the fighting.
+During World War II, in the municipality of Pale more than 1200 civilians were murdered, while another 350 resistance fighters were killed in the fighting.